Distributed Practice and the UCAT: What you need to know Part 1

 In part one of this two part blog series, we look at what distributed practice means, why it works and why you should implement it for your UCAT study.

-Distributed practice is essentially the opposite of cramming (massed practice) and it is superior to cramming in practically every manner.
+Distributed practice is essentially the opposite of cramming (massed practice) and it is superior to cramming when preparing for UCAT in practically every manner.
 The idea is that you do lots of short periods of practice over a long period of time, as opposed to a few long periods of practice over a short period of time.
 The concept is simple enough, but has been proven to be very effective.
 The most effective form of distributed practice is as follows:

 There are numerous theories as to why distributed practice is so successful.
 These theories have fancy names like the ‘study-phase retrieval theory’ and ‘the theory of contextual variability’.
 The former suggests that the key to developing strong knowledge and skills is through the process of retrieving information.
 When we recall information previously learnt, the memory becomes more ingrained in our minds.
 As we increase the gaps between memory retrieval, the relationship between the information and our ability to retrieve it becomes stronger.